-Other assets: Included in other assets is prairie land received by the Organization, valued at approximately \$790,000 at June 30, 2022 and 2021.
+Other assets: Included in other assets is prairie land received by the Organization that are carried at cost and are evaluated for impairment when triggering events are present.
+No triggering events were present during the years ended June 30, 2023 or 2022.